StephenJ2020/CI-MS1-IrishSpiritTours/README.md

    5. As a First Time Visitor, I want to be able to easily get a quote for the date and options that I'm interested in.
    6. As a First Time Visitor, I want a site that reassures me that I am dealing with a reliable tour operator and that it is safe to book my holiday with them.

-   - #### Returning Visitor Goals
+   - #### Returning & Frequent Visitor Goals

    1. As a Returning Visitor, I want to be able to easily contact the tour operator to ask questions and to ask for any clarifications I require.
    2. As a Returning Visitor, I want to be able to find social links to see if any interesting updates or special offers have been posted.

-   - #### Frequent User Goals

-   1. As a Frequent User, I want to be able to subcribe to the tour operators Newletter so that I can receive monthly update with information about amendments to the tour, up-coming special events and promotional discounts.
+   3. As a Frequent User, I want to be able to subcribe to the tour operators Newletter so that I can receive monthly update with information about amendments to the tour, up-coming special events and promotional discounts.

 ### User personas